-Last second deals also can have ambiguities and loopholes in them.
-This can result in disputes and more litigation because the settlement is half-baked versus being well thought-out.
+The last-second deals also can have ambiguities and loopholes in them.
+This can result in disputes and more litigation because the settlement is half-baked versus being well-thought-out.

-Mediation generally has better results when it takes place prior to the case being filed.
+Mediation generally has better results when it takes place before the case being filed.
 Collaborative law always takes place before the case was filed.

 If these are not options, completing discovery as quickly as possible can help.
 This can allow settlement offers to be sent much quicker than if important information is still unknown.
 It can also mean setting up settlement meetings between the attorneys and the parties.